jinzhijiang/countly-sdk-flutter-bridge/example/integration_test/sbs_tests/notes.md

 - C
 Call all features
-Provide SBS from server {'networking': false, 'cr': true, 'rqs': 5, 'sui': 10, 'dort': 1}
+Provide SBS from storage {'networking': false, 'cr': true, 'rqs': 5, 'sui': 10}
-Store couple of requests before starting the SDK and show that they are deleted by drop request age Validate that:
+Validate that:
 - No requests exist in the sent requestArray in mock server
 - RQ contains items